Proto-Berber language: History

-Another dating system is based on examining the differences that characterize ancient stages of Semitic and Egyptian in the third millennium BC.
-Many researchers have estimated the differences to have taken 4,000 years to evolve, resulting in breaking this language family in six distinct groups (Semitic, Egyptian, Berber, Cushitic, Chadic and Omotic) in the eighth millennium BC.
-Proto-Afroasiatic is thus from the tenth millennium since it took at least 2,000 years before it reached the stage where these different branches of this language family evolved.

-From that perspective, Proto-Berber was the first Berber stage to depart from Proto-Afroasiatic in the eighth millennium.
-It was restructured several times during the almost 10,000 years that separated it from its modern shape, which has preserved few relics.

 Roger Blench (2018) suggests that Proto-Berber speakers had spread from the Nile River valley to North Africa 4,000–5,000 years BP due to the spread of pastoralism, and experienced intense language leveling about 2,000 years BP as the Roman Empire was expanding in North Africa.
 Hence, although Berber had split off from Afroasiatic several thousand years ago, Proto-Berber itself can only be reconstructed to a period as late as 200 AD.
 Blench (2018) notes that Berber is considerably different from other Afroasiatic branches, but modern-day Berber languages display low internal diversity.
 The presence of Punic borrowings in Proto-Berber points to the diversification of modern Berber languages subsequent to the fall of Carthage in 146 BC; only Guanche and Zenaga lack Punic loanwords.
 Additionally, Latin loanwords in Proto-Berber point to the breakup of Proto-Berber between 1 and 200 AD.
 During this time period, Roman innovations including the ox-plough, camel, and orchard management were adopted by Berber communities along the limites, the borders of the Roman Empire.
 In Blench's view, this resulted in a new trading culture involving the use of a lingua franca, which became Proto-Berber.

+Some scholars have suggested that Egyptian records from the Ramesside period may preserve some of the earliest evidence of ancient Libyan (proto-Berber) languages.
+In a 2024 study, Jakob Silvestri analyzed Libyan personal names, ethnonyms, loanwords, and fragmentary texts preserved in Egyptian hieroglyphic and hieratic records, arguing that para-Berber or early Berber languages may have been attested in Egyptian sources during the late second millennium BCE.